karenbolon/Portfolio/README.md

 # [Project: Dashboard using Northwind Database (AWS/EC2/Ubuntu/Metabase)](https://github.com/kbolon1/Dashboard_PostgreSQL)

-* Build a dashboard summarizing the Northwind Database (a sample database from Microsoft Access).
+* Built a dashboard summarizing the Northwind Database (a sample database from Microsoft Access).
 * Used PostgreSQL to create tables in database (data modeling), uploaded the data AWS EC2 Ubuntu server and then connected to Metabase to create a Dashboard.